shynneri-source/.dotfiles/nvim/README.md

 ## Requirements

-Before installing this configuration, make sure you have the following installed on your Ubuntu system:
+Before installing this configuration, make sure you have the following installed on your system.

+### For Linux (Ubuntu/Debian)

-### Essential Requirements
+#### Essential Requirements

 1. **Neovim** (>= 0.9.0)
    ```bash